-“My learner is interested in my success, and I’m interested in her success,” says volunteer digital coach Ariana.
+“My learner is interested in my success, and I’m interested in her success,” says volunteer digital coach Ariana Chen.
 “I love how passionate the older adults are to learn, grow, and figure out what they want in their life.”

 A senior at USC, Ariana studies gerontology and hopes to become a geriatrician.
 She is passionate about working with older adults and understanding their specific needs.
 While searching for volunteer opportunities that would allow her to work with older adults directly, Ariana came across CTN’s digital coach program.